nathancatania/glean-docs/docs/getting-started/sso.en.md

 ### IdP to Glean

 When you have been redirected to your SSO platform, attempt to sign in.
-You should be redirected back to Glean and and successfully signed in.
+You should be redirected back to Glean and successfully signed in.

 ???
 Danger "Having issues?"
-    If you are able to sign in, but redirection back to Glean fails, check whether **BOTH** of the Authentication URLs provided by Glean for you to enter into your IdP have been set correctly.
+    If you can sign in, but redirection back to Glean fails, check whether **BOTH** of the Authentication URLs provided by Glean for you to enter into your IdP have been set correctly.

     For OIDC these are:
     ```
     https://[tenant_name]-be.glean.com/authorization-code/callback?isExtension=1
     https://[tenant_name]-be.glean.com/authorization-code/callback
     ```
     If this does fix the issue, change the order of the URLs.
-If your issue persists, contact Glean support.
+If your issue persists, contact Glean Support.